Engee documentation

 Numbers

-A type tree for all subtypes of Number in Base is shown below.
-Abstract types have been marked, the rest are concrete types.
+The type tree for all subtypes of `Number' in `Base' is shown below.
+Abstract types are marked, other types are concrete.

 Number (Abstract Type)